 |8.00pm-9.30pm||Relaxation time in the houses.
 Making toast, watching TV, reading, playing pool or table football and enjoying each other’s company.|

 |9.30pm-10.45pm||Bedtime depending on age group.
 Lights out and sleep.
 Tomorrow is another busy day!|

 Boarders thoroughly enjoy their weekends with their friends, taking part in activities, making use of the school’s outstanding facilities, heading out from school on trips or just spending free time together.
 Boarders have access to all the school facilities at weekends including the ICT rooms, sports hall, squash and tennis courts, all-weather pitch, music school, swimming pool (supervised) and our magnificent and extensive playing fields and grounds.

 With the emphasis on fun together, boarders get involved in many in-house events such as team building, quizzes and movie nights, which take place mainly at weekends.
 Boarders are allowed off site at appropriate times to walk into Barnard Castle town centre.
 On Saturdays, boarders will often be involved in sports fixtures after school finishes.
 Twice a term there are trips to the MetroCentre at Gateshead, Newcastle, York or Leeds, and there are opportunities to see Newcastle Falcons, Durham County Cricket or Manchester United play.

-Every Sunday there is a Chapel service, alternating between morning and evening.
 A wide range of Sunday trips are organised to theme parks, adventure attractions and activities like go-karting, paint-balling, bowling, trampolining, ice-skating and the cinema, in addition to Duke of Edinburgh Award and CCF activities.
 Sundays also provide time for performance rehearsals and opportunities for informal games.
 Prep is kept to just 45 minutes on Sundays.